 If, however, the human-likeness increased beyond that stage, our attitude bounced back, once again, to being positive.
 It’s when we make a mental U-turn—a region on the graph, marked by a distinctive dip—is when we fall into what’s called the “uncanny valley.”

-Mori had very likely read Sigmund Freud’s 1919 psychological study, “Das Unheimliche,” in which he analyzed that people are prone to be afraid of that which they can’t fathom.
+Mori had very likely read “Das Unheimliche,” a psychological study by Sigmund Freud, published in 1919, in which he analyzed that people are prone to be afraid of that which they can’t fathom.
 When we confront something that’s familiar, but also incongruous, we experience a cognitive dissonance.
 This leads to an outright rejection of the object, without an attempt to rationalize it.

 In 2004, Hanson made an attempt to test this supposition.
-In 2005, he and a team of artificial intelligence researchers, engineers, computer whizzes, and designers in two institutions in two states—at the University of Memphis, Tennessee and the University of Texas at Arlington, Texas—got together to build what they called a “robotic portrait” of the science-fiction writer Philip K. Dick, whose novel, “Do Androids Dream of Electric Sheep?” was made into the 1982 movie, “Blade Runner.”
+In 2005, he and a team of artificial intelligence researchers, engineers, computer whizzes, and designers in two institutions in two states—at the University of Memphis, Tennessee and the University of Texas at Arlington, Texas—got together to build what they called a “robotic portrait” of the science-fiction writer Philip K. Dick whose novel, “Do Androids Dream of Electric Sheep?” was made into “Blade Runner” (1982).

-The creation could act autonomously: walk about, carry on conversation and recognize faces in a crowd.
+The creation could act autonomously.
+It could walk about, carry on conversation and recognize faces in a crowd.
 It was almost a facsimile of Dick—but with one odd feature, which put it in the zone of the “uncanny valley.”
 The back of its scalp was missing.
 From that hollow, a serpentine circuitry peeked out.
 Hanson’s purpose was to measure the extent of its acceptability.

 From June to November 2005, it was displayed in Chicago, Memphis, Dallas, New Orleans, San Diego and at a meeting of the Association for the Advancement of Artificial Intelligence in Pittsburgh.